 - The prior spouse has been absent for a period of 5 years and the accused did not know the prior spouse to be alive;

 - The accused reasonably believed he or she was legally eligible to remarry or enter into a civil union.

 Before someone can enter into a marriage, civil union, or cohabitation in Colorado, any previous marriage or civil union must be terminated.
 This includes a prior marriage or civil union that ended in annulment, divorce, or death.

-An individual may believe that their prior marriage ended through a divorce but there was a mistake and the divorce was never finalized.
-A mistaken believe that the prior marriage ended may be a defense to bigamy charges if the accused reasonably believed the marriage ended in divorce.
+An individual may believe that their prior marriage ended in a divorce but there was a mistake and the divorce was never finalized.
+A mistaken belief that the prior marriage ended may be a defense to bigamy charges if the accused reasonably believed the marriage ended in divorce.

 Bigamy is a class 6 felony in Colorado.
 The minimum penalty for a class 6 felony conviction is one year in prison and a $1,000 fine.
 The maximum penalty for bigamy includes 18 months in prison and a fine of up to $100,000.
 In addition, there is a mandatory minimum parole period of one year.